elastic/kibana/src/plugins/expression_shape/README.md

 # expressionShape

-Expression Shape plugin adds a `shape` function to the expression plugin and an associated renderer. @TODO add some description later.
+Expression Shape plugin adds a `shape` function to the expression plugin and an associated renderer.
+The renderer will display the given shape with selected decorations.

 ---